-Returning to work after an absence, furlough, or working from home can be a daunting time for employees as they could experience anxiety and could be nervous when coming back into work.
+Returning to work after an absence, furlough, a lockdown, or working from home can be a daunting time for employees as they could experience anxiety and could be nervous when coming back into work.
 Having an effective return to work process not only means that you can facilitate a duty of care to your employees but also reduce persistent absences in the future.

 Tips for a quick return to work

 - Regular contact is important – it helps the employee keep work in mind and the employer benefits as they can keep up to date with any progress.